Badgerati/Pode/docs/Getting-Started/Frontend.md

 # Frontend

-You can host web-pages using Pode, and to help you can also use package managers like `yarn` to install frontend libraries - like bootstrap.
+You can host web-pages using Pode, as well as also using package managers like `yarn` to install frontend libraries - like bootstrap, jQuery, etc.

 ## Using Pode.Web